 We know them better than this.
 The other beach goers should, too.

 Have you ever apologized for bringing your cherished abuser to an achingly beautiful resort?

-Sometimes husbands lose sight of what really matters: Spending our savings on good times.
+Sometimes husbands lose sight of what really matters: Namely, spending hard-earned savings on fleeting good times.